edgedb/edgedb/docs/stdlib/math.rst

     :index: logarithm

-    Return the logarithm of the input value in the specified *base*.
+    Returns the logarithm of a given value in the specified base.

     .. code-block:: edgeql-repl